Nagyvárad tér Theoretical Building (NET)

-The building is relatively easy to get to, as it is directly accessible by several means of public transportation.
-Alongside metro line M3, which stops at Nagyvárad tér, tram lines 23 and 24 both stop almost directly in front of the building.
+It is relatively easy to get to, as it is directly accessible by several means of public transportation.
+Metro line M3 stops at Nagyvárad tér, however due to currently ongoing metro renovations, the metro is replaced by buses.
+In addition, tram lines 2M and 24 also stop right in front of the building.

-The NET is one of the tallest high-rise buildings in Hungary, with 24 floors in total.
-It houses laboratories and the headquarters of several of the university’s departments, connected by a stairwell where the NET Running event is annually held.
-However, first you’ll encounter the lower floors, where lectures, seminars and practicals take place.
-While outside, if you go up one of the staircases to the left of the tower, you will find yourself in front of the main entrance, but if you turn right just after the stairs, you will find yourself in the Student Centre, colloquially known as “the Aquarium”.
-Here, you will also find the head offices of the Instructors’ Self-Active Group (IÖCS) and the Students’ Union (HÖK).
-If you walk through the main entrance, you will find yourself in a huge lobby, where, if you take a look around starting to your left, you will see the Medical Specialists’ Shop (Rextra), followed by the Legendus Bookshop, and then the University’s cafeteria and restaurant with their seats and tables.
+The NET is one of the tallest tower buildings in Hungary, with 24 floors in total.
+It houses laboratories of the university’s departments and it is where NET Run sports event is annually held.
+First you’ll encounter the lower floors, where the classes take place.
+If you go up one of the staircases to the left of the tower, you will find yourself in front of the main entrance, but if you turn right just after the stairs, you will find yourself in the Student Centre, more commonly known as the Aquarium.
+Here you will also find the Instructor Interactive Group (IÖCS) and the Students’ Union (SU) offices.
+If you walk through the main entrance, you will find yourself in a huge lobby, where if you look to your left you will see the Medical Specialist Shop, followed by the Legendus Bookshop, and then the University’s cafeteria restaurant.
 To the right of the main entrance you’ll find the reception office, where you can ask for help at any time.
-To the left of the reception office, a corridor opens from which the elevators can be accessed.
-From the right side of the lobby, immediately recognizable, wide staircases lead up to the “flat”, where you will find the two large lecture halls (green and brown), several seminar rooms and laboratories (marked SZ and L), and, immediately to the left of the stairs, the Dean’s Office of the Faculty of Medicine, where administrative tasks are performed.
-From the right corner, a corridor leads to the Study Centre (DC) and the gallery above the lobby, commonly referred to as the ”bridge”, where there is always a place to study during the day or just relax in a relatively quiet place.
-Heading left from the Lobby, you will find the normally-empty Conference Room, and on its left side, you’ll find the Auditorium, generally used for major occasions like the year-opening ceremony.
-You will also soon find new student spaces in this area, currently under construction, where you’ll have further places to study or relax.
+To the left of the reception office starts a corridor from which the elevators open.
+From the right side of the lobby, unmistakable wide staircases lead up to the “flat”, where you will find the two large lecture halls (green and brown), several seminar rooms and laboratories (marked S and L), and, immediately to the left of the stairs, the Dean’s Office, where the academic administration is located.
+From the right corner, a corridor leads to the Student Centre (DC) and the gallery above the lobby, commonly referred to as the”bridge”, where there is always a place to study during the day or just relax in a relatively quiet place.

 Basic Medical Science Center (EOK)